offbyone/ideas/content/old/events/burning-building.md

 author: offby1
 status: draft
 ---
-Interesting\...
+Interesting...

 Char and I, sitting in our apartment, noticed a strange siren from outside the door.
 Turns out our building isn't really all that well-equipped with loud fire alarms.
 Not that I mind; I'd notice them.
-Char, however, would not, if she were sleeping\...
+Char, however, would not, if she were sleeping...

 But I digress.